 Cinnamon sugar coating: this is a necessary step to call them snickerdoodles, so don't omit it.

 Make cookie dough balls the size of walnuts and roll them, coating them well.
-The color will be uneven due to the cinnamon.
+The cinnamon will make the color uneven.

-Vintage Kitchen tip: the cookies can be baked immediately or the dough can be refrigerated for up to 2 days before baking.
+The cookies can be baked immediately, or the dough can be refrigerated for up to 2 days before baking.
 Always cover the bowl well so it doesn't dry out.

 Baking